 Both server and client need to have the mod installed.

-Antique Atlas is a book that acts like a map featuring infinite scrolling, zoom and custom labeled markers.
-The map is generated around the player by calculating the average biome in each 16x16 chunk.
-Custom biomes added by other mods will be auto-assigned a default texture set based on their types as registered in Forge BiomeDictionary, but you can add your own texture packs with custom textures: see Editing Textures.
+The map is generated around the player by selecting a single biome to represent each chunk of 16x16 blocks.
+Custom biomes added by other mods will be automatically assigned to a default texture set based on their types as registered in Forge BiomeDictionary, but you can add your own texture packs with custom textures: see Editing Textures

-I created this GUI while working on a larger mod project Quest, it was inspired and improved by ideas from the team.
+This mod initially started as a spin-off from a (discontinued) mod project Quest, it was inspired and improved by ideas from the team.
 For more Quest-related stuff check out Zelda Sword Skills by coolAlias!
 His mod also uses Atlas API to mark Boss Dungeon locations.
 Make sure to use the appropriate download of Antique Atlas that says it is compatible with ZSS!

-New in v4.2.4: various settings can be tweaked in .minecraft/config/antiqueatlas/settings.cfg.
+New in v4.2.4: various settings can be tweaked in Mod Settings (or .minecraft/config/antiqueatlas/settings.cfg).
 If you experience lag spikes or slow loading of chunks, try disabling do_scan_ponds and do_rescan.

 Modders can make use of the Atlas API!